 How Global Entry & PreCheck Work – and How to Get Them

 Signing up for Global Entry or TSA PreCheck is simple and straightforward.
 You’ll fill out an online application and pay the fee with one of the credit cards mentioned above.
 From there you will head to a certified enrollment center for a short interview (bring your passport), fingerprinting and a photo.
 If everything checks out, you should get the OK within a week or two.

 Your first time through the PreCheck lane, you’ll wonder why it took you so long to join the program.
 The security lines are often drastically shorter, but that’s only half of the benefit.
 You get to leave your shoes, a belt and a light jacket on while going through security.
 Your laptop and the carry-on approved liquids in your bag can also stay put as they go through the baggage screeners.

 All of the credit cards listed above offer a credit for either program.
 Global Entry costs $100 for a five-year membership, while PreCheck costs $85.
 That makes it an easy choice: Go for Global Entry as it includes PreCheck.

-While these aren’t the only credit cards offering free Global Entry or TSA PreCheck, they are the cards that will give you the most bang for your buck.
+While these aren’t the only credit cards offering up to a $100 credit for Global Entry or TSA PreCheck, they are the cards that will give you the most bang for your buck.